bbauska/W3Cx-2of5/README.md

 |-------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|
 | <b> | Apart from bolded text, it is now also used as a stylistic offset such as keywords in a document, product names or action words without making them as important.
 It can also be used as headings in list items. | <p>The owner of this <b>rabbit</b>and <b>hamster</b> needs to step forward.</p>         |

-As of HTML5, <em> is now also used for words and sentences you would pronounce differently.
+As of HTML5, &lt;em&gt; is now also used for words and sentences you would pronounce differently.
 It is not used to convey importance.
 For that you should use <strong>.

-You can nest both <em> and <strong>.
-Two <em> means higher level of stress/emphasis on the content than one <em>.
+You can nest both &lt;em&gt; and <strong>.
+Two &lt;em&gt; means higher level of stress/emphasis on the content than one &lt;em&gt;.

 You should also bear in mind that <b> and <i> may not produce appropriate styling for some parts of the world.
 For example, Chinese